sunsided/shared-files-rs/README.md

 ---

-Functionality for single-writer, multiple-reader file operations where multiple concurrent readers need to read from a file that is currently being written by the same process.
+Functionality for asynchronous single-writer, multiple-reader file operations where multiple concurrent readers need to read from a file that is currently being written by the same process.
 The intended use case is the parallel processing of byte streams with minimum (process) memory requirements, e.g. in web services moving around large files.